 - SecureVPN is doubling your subscription when you buy one year of VPN service, a freebie worth $69.99.
 The offer is only valid for its desktop service.
 So you pay $47.70 for the first year and get the second one for free.
 Get it now at: SecureVPN.

 - VPN.Asia has cut its Black Friday VPN packages by 50% when you use the voucher code WOW50OFF at checkout.

 - VPN Secure, for Black Friday only, will offer its 1-Month OpenVPN plan, which is normally $9.95/month, at $4.95/month.
 Its 6-Month OpenVPN plan, which is normally $49.95, will be cut to $19.95, and the 12-Month OpenVPN plan, which is usually $79.95, will see a reduction to $39.95.

 - IPVanish is offering 50% off any VPN plan, and is pointing out that its cheapest current deal is $3.25 per month if you sign up for a year’s subscription.

 Choose the best VPN service

-VPN (Virtual Private Network) works by creating an encrypted connection between your computer and a VPN server from a service provider (there are dozens of them to choose, from all over the world).
+VPNs (Virtual Private Networks) work by creating a secure, encrypted connection between your devices and a VPN server from a service provider (there are dozens of them to choose, from all over the world).